lucaszischka/MemeBot/README.md

 # MemeBot Maubot Plugin

 A powerful Maubot plugin that promotes images to external servers when commanded in Matrix rooms.
-Simply reply to any image with `!promote` or `!p` to forward it to your configured promotion server.
+Use `!promote` or `!p` commands either by replying to images or directly as image captions to forward them to your configured promotion server.

 [![Version](https://img.shields.io/badge/version-0.0.1-blue.svg)](CHANGELOG.md)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)